 In order to reach the ambitious goal of a common national infrastructure for research data of all disciplines, so-called consortia were formed in a first step.
 They are unions of universities, extramural research institutes, and other players.
 Next to the aforementioned securing and processing of research data, it is their task to connect and network with international initiatives such as the European Open Science Cloud.
 Scientists from the U Bremen Research Alliance are collaborators in the following consortia of the first two funding rounds:

 These cover the fields of biodiversity research, health, engineering, and social, behavioral, and educational sciences as well as economics.

-These cover the fields of Earth System Sciences, Data Science, AI-Science, Computer Science and Microbiology.
+These cover the fields of Earth System Sciences, Data Science, AI-Science, Computer Science, Materials Science & Materials Engineering and Microbiology.